Tzeak/yumlog/README.md

 ## what it does

-- snap a photo of your food → get back estimated macros
+- describe your meal in text → get back estimated macros
+- optionally add a photo for enhanced accuracy
 - logs everything locally, keeps a meal history
 - tracks your daily protein/carb/fat/sugar intake
 - drag and drop interface, works on your phone
 - user authentication with phone numbers via Clerk.dev
 - each user has their own private meal log
 - runs offline (mostly), db is just a local sqlite file

 ## getting started